Eric van der Woodsen: Novel series

-Erik is described as similar to every van der Woodsen: tall, thin, and blonde.
+Erik is described as similar to every van der Woodsen: thin, and blonde.
 The elder brother of Serena van der Woodsen, Erik van der Woodsen is not featured in the books very often.
 A junior at Brown University, Serena has said he has "at least six or seven different girlfriends he sleeps with routinely."
 On a trip to Sun Valley, Erik and Serena's best friend Blair Waldorf dated briefly.

 Very close to his sister, Erik threw her a giant sweet sixteenth birthday bash and drove her up to Hanover on her first day of school there.
-Aside from his brief appearances, Erik remained a relatively quiet secondary character throughout the series, however he did have a bigger part in the Gossip Girl prequel, Gossip Girl: It Had to Be You.
+Aside from his brief appearances, Erik remained a relatively quiet secondary character throughout the series; however, he did have a bigger part in the Gossip Girl prequel, Gossip Girl: It Had to Be You.

 TV series

 Characterization

 In contrast to the novels, Eric's character is more complex in the show, showing a mature understanding of family and relationships but faces the same troubles as most teenagers have.
-Alessandra Stanley of The New York Times mentions his character's deviation from the novels from "an object of female lust" to one of "...psychotherapy."
-But notes his strong bond with Serena, stating how he "is misunderstood by all but his caring, if troubled, sister."
+Alessandra Stanley of The New York Times mentions his character's deviation from the novels from "an object of female lust" to one of "...psychotherapy", but notes his strong bond with Serena, stating how he "is misunderstood by all but his caring, if troubled, sister."
 Despite his mature persona, Eric is no stranger to the problems that most teens face as his stay at the Ostroff Center, a rehabilitation facility, is a result of his constant loneliness and his mother's many unstable marriages.
 Connor Paolo notes that Eric's lack of a father figure contributed to his suicide attempt.